MichelH4cker/DataStructure/README.md

 # DataStructure 🎲

-A repository to do exercises and study the data structures.
+A repository to do exercises and study data structures.